Currency Exchange & Money Transfers to France

 - If prompted, update the exchange rates online

-Excellent Advice and Rates
+Excellent Advice and FX Rates

 Our award-winning property portal was mentioned on the This is MONEY financial website in the UK.
 See below a few testimonials from clients who have saved money using our currency service."I secured a fantastic rate thanks to "my-french-house" and their currency transfer service.
 We received excellent advice and customer service when we needed to convert our currency into euros for our property purchase in France."
 Andy